EngSalem/hasanhuz.github.io/_pages/about.md

 </p>

-* I am pursuing a Ph.D Degree in the School of Information at [University of British Columbia](https://www.ubc.ca/).
+* I am pursuing an Ph.D Degree in the School of Information at [University of British Columbia](https://www.ubc.ca/).

 # Recent News